KILTprotocol/docs/docs/concepts/05_credentials/02_ctypes.md

 The following are all required properties of the schema, with no additional properties allowed:

 - **Identifier**: `$id` in the format `kilt:ctype:0x{cTypeHash}`.
-- **KILT specific JSON-Schema**: Accessible at [ipfs://bafybeiah66wbkhqbqn7idkostj2iqyan2tstc4tpqt65udlhimd7hcxjyq/](ipfs://bafybeiah66wbkhqbqn7idkostj2iqyan2tstc4tpqt65udlhimd7hcxjyq/).
+- **Reference to CType metaschema (`$schema`)**: Describes what a valid CType must looks like.
+The latest metaschema is accessible at [ipfs://bafybeiah66wbkhqbqn7idkostj2iqyan2tstc4tpqt65udlhimd7hcxjyq/](ipfs://bafybeiah66wbkhqbqn7idkostj2iqyan2tstc4tpqt65udlhimd7hcxjyq/).
 - **Title**: Defines a user-friendly name for the CType that makes it easier for users to contextualize.
 - **Properties**: Set of fields (e.g., name, birthdate) that the CType can contain, and hence that the Claimer can have attested.